Ruslan Shostak Charitable Foundation

 Ruslan Shostak Charitable Foundation is a Ukrainian charitable organization that specializes in helping the Ukrainian Defense Forces and those affected by the Russian-Ukrainian War.
-The organization is engaged in the evacuation of orphans from Ukraine during the war — within the framework of the "Childhood without War" project and the purchase and supply of wheeled vehicles for the needs of Ukraine's defenders, as well as their maintenance — within the framework of the "HeroCar" project.
+Russian Shostak Charitable Foundation purchase and supply of wheeled vehicles for the needs of Ukraine's defenders, as well as their maintenance — within the framework of the "HeroCar" project.

 As stated on the organization's website, its mission is "to save children, preserve their physical and psychological health during the war in Ukraine" and the main task is "to give a shelter and protect orphaned children, and in the future to help them socialize and even find their reliable family."

 History

 Registered on June 15, 2022.
 The founder is Ruslan Shostak — Ukrainian businessman and philanthropist, founder and co-owner of the national retail chains EVA and VARUS.
-Executive director — Natalia Maslo.
+Executive director — Eugenia But.

-The foundation became well-known after raising 3.9 million euros for the relocation and accommodation of about two thousand Ukrainian orphans in Turkey.

-On March 27, 2023, the foundation announced its readiness to accommodate Ukrainian orphans and children deprived of parental care, illegally deported to Russia, in hotels in Turkey rented for the "Childhood without w ar" project.

 Projects

 Taking into account the Russian invasion of Ukraine, the current activities are focused on the safety of orphans and bringing victory closer.
 This goal is realized through two charitable projects: Childhood without War and HeroCar.